zeissmicroscopy/ZEN_API_Python_CZI_workshop/README.md

 ![ZEN API Guided Acquisition](https://raw.githubusercontent.com/zeiss-microscopy/OAD/master/ZEN-API/images/zenapi_guidedacq.gif)

+## Deep Learning Topics

-## Train a Deep-Learning Model for Semantic Segmentation on arivis Cloud
+### Train a Deep-Learning Model for Semantic Segmentation on arivis Cloud

 The general idea is to learn how to label a dataset on [arivis Cloud].